peter-schweitzer/EZServer/README.md

 # EZServer

-simple, ultra light weight node.js template with 0 dependencies to bootstrap simple file hosting and RESTfull API development
+simple, ultra light weight node.js module with 0 dependencies for simple backend/REST-API development

+> EZServer is developed on current node version (v18)
+> but will most likely run on all active LTS versions

 ## Resolving reqests